Practical Hybrid Beamforming for Millimeter Wave Massive MIMO Full Duplex with Limited Dynamic Range: Hybrid Beamforming and Combining

-Note that \eqref{WSR_combiner_restated} has the same structure of the minorization-maximization problem, where the trace term was linear, thus making the restated optimization problem concave, fixed the other variables.
-Similarly, for the analog combiner update, we have a (fully) concave optimization problem.
-To optimize the analog combiner, we take the derivative with respect to $\bm{F}_{RF}$ of $\eqref{WSR_combiner_restated}$, which yield the following KKT conditions
+In \eqref{WSR_convex}, the trace term was only linear, which made the restated optimization problem concave for each link.
+In \eqref{WSR_combiner_restated}, all the terms are fully concave.
+To optimize $\bm{F}_{RF}$, we take the derivative with respect to the conjugate of $\bm{F}_{RF}$, which yields the following KKT condition